hs-hub-world/Rundeck_Job_Abort_Monitor/README.md

 		- Save the Rundeck Job

 #Step-2
-    - update -> *$RDServerURL* Variable/Param in the RDJobAbortMonitor.ps1
+    - update *$RDServerURL* Variable/Param in the RDJobAbortMonitor.ps1
-        This must be your rundeck URL

-    - update -> *$RDAuthToken* Variable/param in the RDJobAbortMonitor.ps1
-        Generate rundeck api token that has access to Rundeck project/jobs
+    - update *$RDAuthToken* Variable/param in the RDJobAbortMonitor.ps1  with api token that has access to Rundeck project/jobs

 #Step-3
 	- Run the Rundeck Job.
 The job should output: